Support Organizational Innovation With the Innovation Equation

 More than half (56%) of respondents from ineffective organizations selected “culture that does not support innovation” as an innovation roadblock.
 In contrast, only 11% of respondents from effective organizations thought that organizational culture was a roadblock to innovation in their organizations.

-Organizational Innovation Leadership Tip: Think of organizational culture as “the ways that things really get done” (versus official processes).
-Culture change takes years, yet by looking at what’s working in the culture that can be leveraged — as well as what overtly blocks innovation — organizations can begin to create a culture that sustains innovation.
-(Find out how to create a culture of innovation.)
+- Organizational innovation leadership tip: Think of organizational culture as “the ways that things really get done around here” (versus official processes).
+Culture change takes years, yet by looking at what’s working in the culture that can be leveraged — as well as what overtly blocks innovation — organizations can begin to create a culture of innovation.

 3. There’s a formal innovation strategy.